corrode/corrode.github.io/content/blog/rust-learning-resources-2026/index.md

 My workshops are designed to be hands-on and tailored to the needs of the participants.
 I want people to walk away with a finished project they can extend.

-All course material is open source and freely available on GitHub:
+All the material is open source and free.
+You can browse the [full workshop catalog](/workshops/), or jump straight to a few favorites on GitHub:

 - [Write Yourself a CLI](https://github.com/corrode/write-yourself-a-cli) - Create a tool to find files on your system
 - [Write Yourself a Web App](https://github.com/corrode/write-yourself-a-web-app) - Build a small web app that shows weather data